Reims France: 10 Reasons Why It Is Worth Visiting

 The complete name of the person who built Foujita Chapel (or Our Lady of Peace Chapel) is Léonard Tsuguharu Foujita.
 He is a French-Japanese artist who applied Japanese ink techniques to western-style paintings.

 He was an international artist who has been to Latin America, France, and Japan.
 He even met several other artists in his life and became friends with Juan Gris, Pablo Picasso, and Henri Matisse.

-Definitely, Foujita Chapel is a reason to visit Reims, and you better not miss it on your trip to France if you love art!
+For me, Foujita Chapel is an excellent reason to visit Reims, and you better not miss it on your trip to France if you love art!